Large-Momentum Effective Theory: Large-Momentum Effective Theory

-Universality in the large-$P$ limit provides rich possibilities in calculating the partonic structure of nucleons and other hadrons.
-So far, theoretical explorations and lattice calculations in different operators have been limited to the collinear quark PDFs.
 At a practical level, it is very useful to find which operator has the fastest convergence in the LaMET expansion.
-The current correlators use the light-quark propagator to simulate the light-like Wilson line (sometimes called light-ray).
-The quasi-PDF approach not only starts from a quantity with clear physical meaning (a momentum distribution), but also generates the needed Wilson line simply by rotating a space-like one, shown in Fig. \ref{fig:Boost}).
-Thus, it is likely that the quasi-PDF will provide mathematically the fastest large-$P$ convergence than any other choices.
-However, a systematic comparison between different operators is missing so far in the literature.
+The current-current correlators use the light-quark propagator to simulate the light-like Wilson line (sometimes called light-ray).
+The quasi-PDF approach not only starts from a quantity with clear physical meaning (a momentum distribution), but also generates the needed Wilson line simply by rotating a space-like one, shown in Fig. \ref{fig:Boost}.
+Thus, it is plausible that the quasi-PDF will provide mathematically the fastest large-$P$ convergence than the other choices.